mk-0/minibert/README.md

 DIY project to teach myself JAX.
 Currently work in progress, the plan is to get original BERT performance with clean architecture built from scratch and low (personal) budget for training.

 - Training on English Wikipedia (might add samples from books3).
-BookCorpus is bad (see below)
+Original BookCorpus is not a good dataset (see below)
-- Finetuning on GLUE tasks (TBD)
+- Finetuning on GLUE tasks (MNLI currently)
 - Tokenizer trained from scratch

 ## Checkpoints & training logs